Bolick and Traditions Pottery host 29th year of Annual Heritage Day, Wood Kiln Opening

 “We just invite people to come, and they can get a little piece of history here,” Calhoun said.
 “They can get a little bit of how their grandparents used to live and work doing pottery or baskets.”

-When using the wood kiln, the Bolicks and extended family will cut the wood, prepare the pottery items — taking the time to make, bisque and glaze each one — and then crawl into the wood kiln to fire it.
-Calhoun said the wood kiln takes eight to 10 hours to fire; then it takes a day and a half or so for the kiln to cool for the pottery pieces to be taken back out.
-The family started firing the wood kiln the Tuesday before the Saturday, June 26 event.
+When using the wood kiln, the Bolicks and extended family will cut the wood, prepare the pottery items — taking the time to make, bisque and glaze each one, then crawling into the wood kiln to fire it.
+Calhoun said the wood kiln takes eight to 10 hours to fire; ten it takes a day and a half or so for the kiln to cool back down for the pottery pieces to be taken back out.
+The family started firing the wood kiln the Tuesday before the June 26 event.

 “It is a lot of work, but it’s a lot of joy to know that our grandparents did it that way,” Calhoun said.
 “You feel real connected to them.”

 Taking the pottery out of the kiln were several generations of the family.
-Pieces were taken out, priced and then placed on a table for community members to pick for purchase.
-Surrounding the table was caution tape — and, once it was dropped community members rushed in to claim their favorite pieces.
+Pieces were taken out, priced and then placed on a table for community members to pick.
+Surrounding the table was caution tape; once it was dropped community members rushed in to claim their favorite pieces.

-Event guests also enjoyed food provided by Hot Diggity Dog, and music by the Dollar Brothers and J.M.
+Community members also enjoyed food provided by Hot Diggity Dog, and music by the Dollar Brothers along with J.M.
 Trivette.
-Vendors with hand-woven baskets and hand-painted quilt square boards also exhibited their work.
+Vendors with hand-woven baskets and hand-painted quilt square boards were also in attendance.

 (0) comments